 Every resource that Terraform manages has a lifecycle, and that lifecycle has three stages: Apply (Create), Update, and Destroy.
 Apply is where Terraform actually creates the resource.
-Update is when a change is made to an existing resource, which might be an incremental edit or a full recreate.
-Destroy is where the resource is removed from the environment.
-Sometimes you want more control over these stages than the defaults give you, and that is what the lifecycle meta-argument is for.
+Update is when you change an existing resource, which might be a small edit or a full recreate.
+Destroy is where the resource gets removed from the environment.
+Sometimes you want more control over these stages than the defaults give you, and that's what the lifecycle meta-argument is for.

 The diagram below shows the three stages at work.

-As mentioned above, you can control the lifecycle a bit further than those three default stages.
+As I said above, you can control the lifecycle a bit further than those three default stages.
 Terraform gives you these options inside the lifecycle meta-argument:

-The create_before_destroy option is extremely useful in cases where the new instance of the resource must be there before destroying the old one.
-For example perhaps a public IP needs to be recreated but you don't want the service to be inaccessible so you would ensure that the new address is created prior to the old one being destroyed.
+The create_before_destroy option is really handy when the new instance of the resource has to be there before you destroy the old one.
+Say a public IP needs to be recreated but you don't want the service to go down.
+You'd make sure the new address is created before the old one gets destroyed.

 Using the Scratch provider we can mock out an example of this: